min2ha/ukwa-site/content/target/22270/index.en.md

   "subject": null
 }

-# Andrew Polson for Strathkelvin & Bearsden on Facebook

 This si teh Facebook page of Andrew Polson, Scottish Conservative and Unionist candidate for East Dunbartonshire in the General Election on May 7th and Strathkelvin & Bearsden in the 2016 Scottish Parliamentary election.